 - Investigate enrollment in courses that are offered at a time that works for you.

 - Contact the instructor so that they understand your challenges.
 It may take time for instructors to respond or there may not be a response due to volume of messages but reaching out will highlight the issues you are facing and can promote change.

 - Be flexible and patient since instruction could change/evolve.

 If you plan to take UC online courses to receive a UC transcript for your work, do NOT withdraw from the Exchange.
 You can be a UC student no matter where you are, but you need to make sure that we know your plans so that we can keep your UC enrollment active. will take UC classes online.

 No. To access online courses at UC you must be enrolled.
 There is no provision for informal auditing of courses or access to online material if you are not an enrolled student through UCEAP.

 Maybe.
 All students taking UC courses must document enrollment in insurance coverage that meets the UC SHIP waiver requirements.
 UC campuses understand that you may be living in a different place and welcome your submission of a waiver request based on your new living situation and policy information.
-UC spring-quarter campus students should check the webpages the host UC for extended waiver deadlines and contact insurance staff directly if you have questions.
+Check your host UC webpages for waiver deadlines and contact insurance staff directly if you have questions.